margaretmf/margaretmf.github.io/keycreativewriting.md

 One night, Gabby complianed to mama, "I had a terrible day today".
 Gabby then said, "nothing at all went my way!"

-Mama responded with understanding but encouraged Gabby to have an attitude of gratitude.
+Mama responded, "that's ok" but encouraged Gabby to have an attitude of gratitude.
-"Be thankful", she told Gabby, "because that will help you have a joyful mood!"
+"But be thankful", she told Gabby, "because that will help you have a joyful mood!"

 So each new day Gabby started going around and counting her blessings.
 And each night with mama she started remembering all of the little things.